 Common Stock Repurchase Program.
-In April 2005 our board of directors authorized a stock repurchase program for up to \$40 million of our common stock on the open market or in privately negotiated transactions depending upon market conditions and other factors.
+In October 2005, our board of directors authorized an additional \$40 million for our stock repurchase program, raising the aggregate authorization level to \$80 million.
+The program authorizes us to repurchase our common stock on the open market or in privately negotiated transactions depending upon market conditions and other factors.
 The number of shares purchased and the timing of purchases is based on the level of our cash balances, general business and market conditions, and other factors, including alternative investment opportunities.
-Common stock repurchased under this program is held as treasury stock and through June 30, 2005 purchases under this program totaled 1,139,000 shares for an aggregate cost of \$21.2 million or an average cost of \$18.60 per share.
-Subsequent to June 30, 2005, we repurchased an additional 1,167,100 shares under this program for an aggregate cost of \$18.8 million or an average cost of \$16.12 per share.
-No further shares will be repurchased under this program.
+Common stock repurchased under this program is held as treasury stock.
+Purchases under this program totaled 2,306,100 shares through June 30, 2006 for an aggregate cost of \$40.0 million, or an average cost of \$17.34 per share.
+The authorization for the remaining \$40.0 million available under the stock repurchase program will expire in October 2007.
+Subsequent to June 30, 2006, we repurchased 215,000 shares for \$4.6 million, or an average cost of \$21.45 per share.

 Bank Credit Facility.
 We currently maintain a \$15 million working capital line of credit with Silicon Valley Bank.
-The Silicon Valley Bank revolving line of credit, which expires on November 27, 2005, has an interest rate equal to Silicon Valley Bank's prime lending rate and provides for a security interest in substantially all of our assets.
-We had not borrowed any amounts under the line of credit as of June 30, 2005.
+The Silicon Valley Bank revolving line of credit, which expires on November 26, 2006, has an interest rate equal to Silicon Valley Bank's prime lending rate and provides for a security interest in substantially all of our assets.
+We had not borrowed any amounts under the line of credit as of June 30, 2006.

 Convertible Senior Subordinated Notes.
-On December 7, 2004 and December 17, 2004, we issued an aggregate of \$125 million of 0.75% Convertible Senior Subordinated Notes maturing December 1, 2024 (the "Notes") in a private offering pursuant to Rule 144A under the Securities Act of 1933, as amended.
-In connection with issuing the Notes, we incurred debt issuance costs of \$4.3 million, consisting primarily of the initial purchasers' discount and costs related to legal, accounting, and printing, which will be amortized over five years.
-We expect to use the net proceeds for working capital and general corporate purposes and potentially for future acquisitions.

-The Notes bear interest at a rate of 0.75% per annum payable on December 1 and June 1 of each year, beginning June 1, 2005, which represents an annual debt service cost of approximately \$938,000.
-However, we will pay additional contingent interest on the Notes if the average trading price of the Notes is at or above 120% of the principal amount of the Notes for a specified period beginning with the six-month period commencing December 1, 2009.
-The amount of contingent interest payable on the Notes with respect to a six-month period, for which contingent interest applies, will equal 0.375% per annum of the average trading price of the Notes for a specified five trading day period preceding such six-month period.
-We are also obligated to file and maintain a shelf registration statement with the Securities and Exchange Commission covering resales by the holders of the Notes and the common stock issuable upon conversion of the Notes.
-In the event of a registration default, we will be obligated to pay additional interest of up to 0.5% per annum until such registration default is cured.
-On June 1, 2005, our Registration Statement for these securities was declared effective by the Securities and Exchange Commission - see \$125 Million Shelf Registration below.
-While we do not expect a registration default to occur requiring us to pay additional interest, we cannot assure you that a registration default will not occur in the future.
+During December 2004, we issued \$125 million of 0.75% Convertible Senior Subordinated Notes maturing on December 1, 2024 (the "Notes") in a private offering pursuant to Rule 144A under the Securities Act of 1933, as amended.
+The Notes bear interest at a rate of 0.75% per annum payable on December 1 and June 1 of each year.
+We will pay additional contingent interest on the Notes if the average trading price of the Notes is at or above 120% of the principal amount of the Notes for a specified period beginning with the six-month period commencing December 1, 2009.
+The amount of contingent interest payable on the Notes with respect to a six-month period, for which contingent interest applies, will equal 0.375% per annum of the average trading price of the Notes for a specified five trading-day period preceding such six-month period.

-The Notes are convertible into shares of our common stock, initially at a conversion rate of 19.7918 shares per \$1,000 principal amount of Notes, or a total of 2,473,975 shares of common stock, which is equivalent to an initial conversion price of approximately \$50.53 per share of common stock (subject to adjustment in certain events).
+The Notes are convertible into 2,473,975 shares of our common stock, subject to adjustment in certain events.
 The denominator of the diluted net income per share calculation includes the weighted average effect of the 2,473,975 shares of common stock issuable upon conversion of the Notes.
-Through November 30, 2009, upon the occurrence of a fundamental change as defined in the indenture governing the Notes, we could potentially be obligated to issue up to 27.7085 shares per \$1,000 of principal amount of Notes, or a total of 3,463,562 shares of common stock, which is equivalent to a conversion price of \$36.09 per share of common stock.
-The additional 989,587 shares, contingently issuable upon a fundamental change, are not included in the calculation of diluted net income per share.
+Through November 30, 2009, upon the occurrence of a fundamental change as defined in the indenture governing the Notes, we could potentially be obligated to issue up to 989,587 additional shares, or a total of 3,463,562 shares of common stock.
+These additional shares, contingently issuable upon a fundamental change, are not included in the calculation of diluted net income per share.